Mohitgingale/Raj-Hotel/README.md

 Use Wampp server
 https://sourceforge.net/projects/wampserver/
-To run this project in Xampp server we need to move this repository in the C://wampp/htdocs/
+To run this project in Wampp server we need to move this repository in the C://wampp/htdocs/

 For Linux

-apt install apache2 //for debian and ubantu based only
+apt install apache2 //for debian and ubantu based only To run this project in apache server we need to move this repository in the var/www/